MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 When the configuration script has completed, log into the virtual machine using the password specified during the configuration process and make sure that the Virtual Machine has a valid IP address.
 With these items completed your system should be ready for Windows Containers.

-## Next Steps - Start Using Containers
+## Next Steps: Start Using Containers

 Now that you have a Windows Server 2016 system running the Windows Container feature, jump to the following guides to begin working with Windows Server and Hyper-V Containers.